-3.2 Residential Foundations
+3.3 Residential Foundations

 The recommendations that follow are very general and are meant to provide preliminary information regarding the construction of home foundations, stem and basement walls, and slabs-on-grade.
-A total of only thirteen test pits were excavated over a rather wide area that likely exceeds 60 acres.
-Groundwater studies were outside the scope of the geotechnical report.
+A total of only ten test pits were excavated over the 31.5-acre site.
+Other than installing piezometers within each of the test pits, an extended groundwater study was not included as part of this project.
 Perched groundwater zones are known to exist in the general area around the periphery of this development.
 Moisture conditions during the subsurface investigation indicate water is moving across the site.
 The clay layers likely act as an aquitard that may cause the groundwater to build up in localized area.
-LSM recommends that during residential construction, a site investigation be completed that includes the installation of 1-inch diameter piezometers that can be periodically read to determine if groundwater is moving close to the surface and if it could affect the foundation excavations and lower levels of home sites.
+LSM recommends that during residential construction, a site investigation be completed that includes the installation of 1-inch diameter piezometers that can be periodically read to determine if groundwater is rising closer to the surface and if it could affect the foundation excavations and lower levels of home sites.

-3.2.1 Building Foundations
+3.3.1 Residential Building Foundations on Granular Soils